-Students enrolling in health professional programs should be prepared for the financial commitment.
-Loans are generally the primary source of funding, with graduate debt averaging slightly over $100,000.
-Here are some helpful websites to learn more about sources of funding:
+Students enrolling in health professional programs should be prepared for a substantial financial commitment.
+Loans are generally the primary source of funding, with graduate debt averaging over $100,000.
+Check out these resources to learn more about possible sources of funding:

 Sources of Funding